cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 #### Python Selector

-Python selector for Virtuozzo is available starting from the following packages version:
+Python Ыelector for Virtuozzo is available starting from the following packages version:

 * lve-2.1-14
 * alt-python27-cllib-3.2.47-1